-The following are the Eligible Projects to be financed from the proceeds of the inaugural City of Vancouver 2018 Green Bond:
+The following are the Eligible Projects to be financed from the proceeds of the inaugural City of Vancouver 2018 Green Bond (Reported as at September 2020):

 Project Name (Capital Budget item) Project Description Eligible Criteria Expected allocation from 2018 Green Bond Completion Date (1) (Current Stage % Estimates to date) Amount Used (2) from Green Bond (to date) Fire Hall 17 Renewal (Public Safety Facilities) To replace the existing Fire Hall 17 located at 7070 Knight Street with a new building.
-The new Fire Hall 17 is being designed to be LEED Gold and Passive House certified and as a pilot for the new CaGBC Zero Carbon building Standard Green Buildings \$14,300,000 Q4 2020 (35%) \$5,000,000 Roddan Lodge Redevelopment (Community Facilities) New building to provide replacement self-contained units for the existing Roddan Lodge residents and low-end-of-market rental units.
+The new Fire Hall 17 is being designed to be LEED Gold and Passive House certified and as a pilot for the new CaGBC Zero Carbon building Standard Green Buildings \$14,300,000 Q4 2021 (64%) \$14.300,000 Roddan Lodge Redevelopment (Community Facilities) New building to provide replacement self-contained units for the existing Roddan Lodge residents and low-end-of- market rental units.
 The unit mix will be studios and one and two bedroom units.
 The new building will also contain a replacement facility for the Evelyn Saller Centre, a social service agency for low income and at risk adults living in the Downtown Eastside, and includes a low-cost cafeteria, showers, laundry services and a variety of social and recreational programs.
-Green Buildings \$26,650,000 Q2 2021 (22%) \$6,000,000 Neighbourhood Energy Utility (NEU) system expansion (Neighbourhood Energy) Expansion of the NEU system to serve new customers in False Creek area.
+Green Buildings \$26,650,000 Q4 2021 (61%) \$26,650,000 Neighbourhood Energy Utility (NEU) system expansion (Neighbourhood Energy) Expansion of the NEU system to serve new customers in False Creek area.
 The program includes: 1) Engineering and construction activities to expand the distribution system to 12 new large customer buildings, 2) Completion of minor heating plant boiler and controls upgrades, and; 3) Engineering analysis and design for expansion of sewage heat recovery system at the False Creek Energy Centre.
-For NEU, the projects comprise of CEN-00005 (2015 NEU System Extension), CEN-00006 (2019 NEU System Extension), and CEN-00009 (NEU Waste Heat Recovery Expansion) Renewable Energy \$6,023,000 Q4 2021 (24%) \$1,460,000
+Renewable Energy \$6,023,000 Completed (100%) \$6,023,000